goplus/spx/README.md

 }
 ```

-When we click `Allow`, it broadcasts an "undo" message (NOTE: We pass the second parameter `true` to broadcast to indicate we wait all sprites finish processing this message).
+When we click `Arrow`, it broadcasts an "undo" message (NOTE: We pass the second parameter `true` to broadcast to indicate we wait all sprites finish processing this message).

 All `Cat` sprites receive this message, but only the last cloned sprite finds its `id` is equal to `gid` then destroys itself.
 Here are the related codes in [Cat.spx](tutorial/03-Clone/Cat.spx):